groovy-tutorial/groovy-tutorial/book/parts/03_Operators/23_ComplementOperator.md

 ---
 title:	The Complement Operator
+status:	draft
+description:	The complement operator negates everything!
 ...

+The exclamation (`!`) sign is used switch a value to its opposite boolean value.
+In boolean algebra[^bool] this is referred to as a Not (or negation) operator.

 [Table: Complement operator]
 |Operator|
 |:------:|
 |`!`|

-The exclamation (`!`) sign is used switch a value to its opposite boolean value.
-In boolean algebra[^bool] this is referred to as a Not (or negation) operator.

 The following example makes sure that "not true" is the same as "false":